Eonasdan/tempus-dominus/README.md

 That would be great!

-We are currently need beta testers to find issues that might have slipped.
+**We are currently in need for beta testers** to find issues that might have slipped.

 Also if you have the guts we could use a testing framework and tests.